Carmine Guida

-Carmine T. Guida is a New York City-based, nationally recognized musician, teacher and performer.
+Carmine T. Guida is a New York City-based musician, teacher and performer.
 He is also a programmer and creator of online games and apps.

 Music

 Guida is known primarily for teaching the doumbek, however also plays several other instruments professionally: oud, cumbus, riq, bass guitar, guitar and mandolin.
 He appears on the Beginners Guide To Bellydance [Box set] released by UK label Nascente, and is described by ethnomusicologist Eric Bernard Ederer as a well-known Cumbus player alongside Steve Vai.